10 Questions To Ask a Financial Advisor

 Whether you’re just starting your career, nearing retirement or somewhere in between, a financial advisor can help you navigate important decisions about your money.
 Financial advisors come with an array of backgrounds, so it’s important to know how to choose the right advisor for you.

 When evaluating a financial advisor, you should research their education and experience.
 You also need to schedule an appointment to talk about their services and how they can assist you.
-Knowing what questions to ask a financial advisor during the interview helps you get the answers you need so you can make the best decision.
+Knowing what questions to ask during the interview helps you get the answers you need so you can find the best financial advisor for you.

 What To Ask Yourself Before Seeking a Financial Advisor

 Before you start interviewing financial advisors, take some time to define your goals.
-Ask yourself, “What do you want?”
+Ask yourself, “What are my financial goals and what do I need help with?”
 The answer to this question will help you figure out what kind of professional assistance you need and what to ask a financial advisor during the interview.
-Other matters to consider are higher education, retirement and insurance.
+Besides investments and taxes, other matters to consult with a financial advisor about include higher education, retirement and insurance.

 The best way to evaluate a financial advisor before you hire them is to ask questions about their experience and values.
-Their answers to the following questions provide insight into the way they work so you can select the person who meets your needs.
+Their answers to the following questions provide insight into the way a financial advisor works so you can select the person who meets your needs.

 Start with the basics and ask about licensure and certifications.
 Federal and state laws require practicing advisors to be licensed or registered, and some financial planning specialties also call for additional coursework and exams.
-This lets you know the type of work they do and offers some reassurance that they’re held to a set of professional standards.
+By asking this question, you’ll understand the type of work each financial advisor does and gain reassurance about their qualifications.

 2. Are You a Fiduciary?